 Except as provided in FERPA or other applicable law, the university will not disclose personally identifiable information from your education records unless you submit a completed File Authorization Form to the Registrar’s Office.
 Faculty and staff are responsible for protecting the identity of students and keeping student grades confidential.
 Grades or evaluations linked to personal identifiers (names, Oregon Tech ID numbers, or social security numbers) may not be publicly disclosed.
 Grades or evaluations may be posted only by using the last 4 of the student ID number or other randomized number/code.
 Some records created and maintained by the university, although not covered by FERPA, may be subject to other federal and state laws or regulations regarding disclosure.
 The most common exceptions to disclosure restrictions are disclosures to university faculty or staff – “School Officials” – with a legitimate educational interest, or disclosure of personally identifiable information designated as Direction Information.

-Definition of Directory Information
+Definition of Educational Records

 - your full name